 - The arguments relating to the questions you’re bringing up

 The appellant brief must specifically discuss the errors that you believe give you the right to a reversal and discuss why each ruling was incorrect.
-Be aware appellate courts can only decides on the issues you bring before them and nothing else, so completeness is key to your chances of a reversal.
+Be aware appellate courts can only decide on the issues you bring before them and nothing else, so completeness is key to your chances of a reversal.

 Once the District Court of Appeals receives the appellant’s brief, they have no time restrictions on making a decision, so be aware that it may take some time.

 During the hearing, each side may present an oral argument.
 These usually take ten to fifteen minutes per side and give both you and the other party the opportunity to persuade the court to rule one way or the other.